Invoicing Blog Help Create account

 ✅ In summary

 • In your first year of activity you are exempt — 12 months from the month you started, not a calendar year.
-Even so, you must register on Segurança Social Direta and file quarterly declarations showing zero.
+During that period you neither pay nor file quarterly declarations; you only need to be registered on Segurança Social Direta.

 • From the second year, the calculation is straightforward: quarterly income × 70% ÷ 3 × 21.4% = monthly contribution.
 The rate is 21.4% on 70% of what you invoiced.